CocoaPods/guides.cocoapods.org/source/using/faq.html.md

 ### "Will CocoaPods stop development now that Swift has a built-in package manager?"

   As of writing, the [Swift Package Manager (SPM)](https://github.com/apple/swift-package-manager) is in "early design and development" [[1]](https://github.com/apple/swift-package-manager/blob/14f47ad34967c7e7808863fb29fa3f9baf5db7a4/README.md#a-work-in-progress).
-It  does not currently support iOS, OS X, watch OS, or Objective-C [[2]](https://github.com/apple/swift-package-manager/blob/14f47ad34967c7e7808863fb29fa3f9baf5db7a4/Documentation/Package.swift.md#depending-on-apple-modules-eg-foundation)[[3]](https://github.com/apple/swift-package-manager/blob/14f47ad34967c7e7808863fb29fa3f9baf5db7a4/Documentation/PackageManagerCommunityProposal.md#support-for-other-languages).
+It  does not currently support iOS, watch OS, or Objective-C [[2]](https://github.com/apple/swift-package-manager/blob/14f47ad34967c7e7808863fb29fa3f9baf5db7a4/Documentation/Package.swift.md#depending-on-apple-modules-eg-foundation)[[3]](https://github.com/apple/swift-package-manager/blob/14f47ad34967c7e7808863fb29fa3f9baf5db7a4/Documentation/PackageManagerCommunityProposal.md#support-for-other-languages).
 CocoaPods will continue development supporting both Swift and Objective-C while SPM develops.
 As SPM approaches maturity, we will evaluate the best course forward for CocoaPods and the CocoaPods community.

 ### “Why not just use git submodules?”